 If you are using PHP 5.5.0 and later Zend Opcache extension may be compiled with PHP, you have only to configure it.

-If you are using a older version of PHP you can compile the extension following few simple steps:
+If you are using an older version of PHP you can compile the extension following a few simple steps:

 - Build the package

-- Install will copy the binary file to your extension directory (or you can copy by your own)
+- The install command will copy the binary file to your extension directory (or you can copy by your own)

 After the compilation was successfully finished you can declare your new extension into php.ini file

 The full parameters list are listed on Zend Opcache documentation